-During the year, the board established ad hoc committee for the purpose of reviewing, restructuring and extension of Power and Water Purchase Agreement (PWPA); and evaluation of any possible refinancing.
+On 1 June 2022, the board established ad hoc committee for the purpose of reviewing, restructuring and extension of Power and Water Purchase Agreement (PWPA); and evaluation of any possible refinancing.
 The Committee also analyses the utility sector market dynamics, evaluates post PWPA pricing.
 The Committee was also authorized to approve the budget for the restructuring of PWPA and possible refinancing of the term loan, if any.